 Once upon a time, the Great Silk Road ran through the territory of modern Turkmenistan, and today true fans of Central Asian exoticism and culture strive here.
 Turkmenistan, who knows how to surprise a guest, still boasts fragrant melons and handmade carpets, which are unmatched anywhere else in the world.
 People are in a hurry here to taste the branded pilaf and see with their own eyes the beauty of the natural resorts of Turkmenistan - its reserves and national parks.

-However, the achievements of modern architects,praising the president in every way possible, cause no less interesting potential traveler, if only because that this little where else on the planet.
-Humanity has in recent years is rapidly getting rid of prejudices of the past.
-In this sense, Ashgabat, Turkmenabat and Turkmenbashi - a kind of unique and extraordinary oasis glorification of one person by millions in the world today.
+However, the achievements of modern architects who glorify the president of the country in all possible ways arouse no less interest of a potential traveler, if only because such things are rarely found anywhere else on the planet.
+In recent years, humanity has been rapidly getting rid of the prejudices of the past.
+In this sense, Ashgabat, Turkmenabat and Turkmenbashi are a kind of unique and inimitable oases for the glorification of one person by millions in the modern world..

 Reserves for the curious

-In the truest sense of the word resort in Turkmenistan does not exist, but its natural reserves are constantly under scrutiny curious tourists:
+In the truest sense of the word, there are no resorts in Turkmenistan, but its natural reserves are constantly under the scrutiny of curious tourists:

-- Repetek reserve at the end of the 70sthe last century has received the status of biosphere.
-Its territory is particularly guarded as demonstrate a balanced interaction of nature and man.
-Repetek National Park - the champion on many biological, climatic and geographical indicators.
-In the USSR it was the hottest place, and the air temperature even in the shade here often passes for 50.
-The Red Book contains seven entries on the flora of the reserve, 13 - of the local birds and three - of Turkmenistan mammals.
+- At the end of the 70s of the last century, the Repetek reserve received the status of a biosphere reserve.
+Its territories are especially protected, as they demonstrate a balanced interaction between nature and man.
+Repetek National Park is a record holder in many biological, climatic and geographical indicators.
+On the territory of the USSR, it was the hottest place, and the air temperature, even in the shade, here often exceeded +50.
+The Red Book contains seven records about the flora of this reserve, 13 - about local birds and three - about mammals of Turkmenistan.